blancamir/spark-practice/README.md

-# spark-practice
+# Spark-practice
-Practice with pyspark
+Practice with pyspark for beginners.